100 Fun Summer Activities for Kids to Do at HomeAll Posts

 Every summer, children can lose around two weeks worth of learning from the previous year.

-Luckily, you can use Prodigy to help you prevent summer learning loss and build your child’s confidence in math — all while they have tons of fun exploring online worlds and battling friends!
+Luckily, you can use Prodigy to help you keep summer learning loss at bay — all while they have tons of fun exploring online worlds and battling friends!

-Your free parent account lets you track progress, set goals and send rewards as your child has fun playing Prodigy Math Game.
+Your free parent account lets you track progress to support your child as they have fun playing Prodigy Math.
 And with a Premium Membership, you'll get even more tools to support them, while they get extra in-game features that can help them love learning even more.

 Ready to set your child up for a successful school year?